nyergler/nyergler.github.io/content/posts/2004-07-12-ccv-150-available.md

   - General
 slug: ccv-150-available
 ---
 If anyone wants to hack on the validator source code, I’ve just released a new distribution, reflecting the changes now in place at [validator.cc.org][1] .
-The primary improvement in this release is support for <span class="caps">RDF</span> specified with a <tt class="docutils literal"><link></tt> tag.
+The primary improvement in this release is support for RDF specified with a `<link>` tag.
 The release is available [here][2] .